 Free Shipping & Hassle Free Returns.
-See our Fall Sale!
+Shop our Winter Sale!

 Subpod is a unique invention which combines worms and composting underground.
 The Subpod has a series of holes throughout the box which allow the worms to move freely in and out.
 This means the surrounding soil is aerated and nutrients are delivered directly to the roots of the plants where they are needed most.